All Episodes

 And what's really interesting, Sean, and of course you were there, you were part of all this, but think about this.

-So in terms of a genuine shift in the balance of power in Washington, it's one of the more remarkable elections, and frankly, if President Trump can win next year, uh then I think we have a chance to see the biggest change, bigger change maybe than Franklin Delma Roosevelt, which would put Trump in a very unique league of effective uh change oriented presidents.
+And frankly, if President Trump can win next year, then I think we have a chance to see the biggest change, bigger change maybe than Franklin Delano Roosevelt, which would put Trump in a very unique league of effective change-oriented presidents.

-There's only been two times in the last hundred years where Republicans have held control, the White House and the House and the Senate, and I would like to see them maintain that for the four years that Donald Trump is president.
+There's only been two times in the last 100 years where Republicans have held control of the White House and the House and the Senate.

-You know, people ask me, why well, why do you keep saying that you like Jasmine Crockett and AOC and Grandpa Bernie and Uncle Timmy Walls and their squad, I like because they represent the Democratic Party.
+You know, people ask me, well, why do you keep saying that you like Jasmine Crockett and AOC and Grandpa Bernie and Uncle Timmy Walls and the squad?

-Now, over at fake news CNN they have this this guy that analyzes numbers, his name is Harry Enton.
+Now, over at Fake News CNN, they have this guy that analyzes numbers.

-I don't know, I have no idea who the guy is.
+I have no idea who the guy is.

 Anyway, but he did say something, and it was on real clear politics.

-Democrats are no longer the party of of the middle class, and Trump and Republicans have taken that mantle away.
+Democrats are no longer the party of the middle class, and Trump and Republicans have taken that mantle away.

-I've been saying this now for a long time.
+I've been saying this now for a long time, and that is really the force of Donald Trump.

 But now we have every auto manufacturer, both foreign and domestic, building plants and committing to building plants in America.